FlagOpen/FlagEmbedding/README.md

 [English](README.md) | [中文](https://github.com/FlagOpen/FlagEmbedding/blob/master/README_zh.md)

-<span style="#FF69B4;">We're seeking experienced NLP researchers and intern students focusing on dense retrieval and retrieval augmented LLMs.
+<span style="#FF69B4;"> **Hiring:** We're seeking experienced NLP researchers and intern students focusing on dense retrieval and retrieval-augmented LLMs.
 If you're interested, please feel free to reach out to us via email at zhengliu1026@gmail.com.</span>

 FlagEmbedding can map any text to a low-dimensional dense vector which can be used for tasks like retrieval, classification,  clustering, or semantic search.
 And it also can be used in vector databases for LLMs.